andy-h-2016/hitchhikers-guide-to-philosophy/README.md

 The Wiki Road to Philosophy will be accomplished with the following technologies:
 * `HTML/CSS` for rendering of the nodes.
 * `Javascript` to handle user interaction via event listeners.
-* `MediaWiki API` to access data on the links each Wikipedia article has.
+* `MediaWiki Action API` to access data on the links each Wikipedia article has.
-* `Node Fetch` module to handle the AJAX requests to and responses from the `MediaWiki API`.
+* `Node Fetch` module to handle the AJAX requests to and responses from the `MediaWiki Action API`.

 ## Implementation Timeline
 * Day 1:
     * Create high-level proposal to map out goals and path to completion.
-    * Get familiarized with `MediaWiki API` endpoints and their outputs.
+    * Get familiarized with `MediaWiki Action API` endpoints and their outputs.
-    * Design `Javascript` functions to fetch the necessary data from the `MediaWiki API`.
+    * Design `Javascript` functions to fetch the necessary data from the `MediaWiki Action API`.
 * Day 2:
     * Design the `HTML/CSS` elements for the nodes, connections, and details dropdown
     * Implement logic via `Javascript` for creating a single chain of nodes to Philosophy